camunda/camunda-docs/docs/guides/react-components/install-plain-java.md

 3. To start Camunda, run `bin/camunda` (or `bin\camunda.bat` on Windows).

+It may take a few minutes for startup to complete.
+When the message `Started StandaloneCamunda in ___ seconds` is displayed, the application is ready to use.

 :::tip
 Operate can be found at `http://localhost:8080/` and Tasklist can be found at `http://localhost:8080/tasklist`.
 :::